Iranian Journal of

 Authors should submit their manuscripts online.
 Electoral submission substantially reduces the editorial processing and reviewing times and shortens overall publication times.

-Please provide 3-5 expert referees preferily from Europe or North American countries.
+- Please provide at least 3 expert referees preferably from Europe or North American countries.

-1) Research Articles are full-length expositions of extensive and significant experimental and / or theoretical studies.
-The paper should clearly describe the reason for undertaking the work, and present methods used and the results found in separate sections.
+1) Research Articles are full-length expositions of extensive and significant experimental and/or theoretical studies.
+The paper should clearly describe the reason for undertaking the work, and the present methods used and the results found in separate sections.
 Scientific interpretations based on the findings should be presented in a discussion section

 Review articles are usually invited by the Editor, although we will consider unsolicited material.
 All review articles, even if invited, undergo the same peer-review and editorial process as original research reports.
-These papers are peer-reviewed and are accepted on the basis of technical accuracy, importance, and readability.
+These papers are peer-reviewed and are accepted based on technical accuracy, importance, and readability.

 Preparation of Manuscripts

 For general style, consult recent issues of the Journal and the ACS Style Guide (1986).
-Manuscripts should be typed one column style in A4 paper.
+Manuscripts should be typed one column style on the A4 paper.
 Each page should be numbered.